 - Once the rice is creamy, take a little bite.
 If it has the tiniest crunch to it, then you’re good!
 Stir in the cheese and bacon, then the chicken.
 Garnish with chopped chives for a pop of color and extra flavor.

-This is an awesome option for date night in.
+If you ARE into wine, this is an awesome option for date night in with a glass of wine.
 Mark likes to drink an oaky Chardonnay with this entree; he likes to match the creamy mouth feels together.
 I like to pair this with a lightly acidic / fruitier (not sweet, though. never sweet) red, as it lifts the density of the flavors and plays against them to create some balance.
 Honestly, you can do whatever you want here.

 Budget Friendly + Easy Choice: Chardonnay (USA) :: Chardonnay varies vastly depending upon its region of growth.
 Typically, if French chardonnay sees oak, it doesn’t see enough to make it overwhelmingly oaky.
 Chardonnay from California, however, gained popularity through its huge, oaky notes and buttery layers.
 This creamy risotto would complement the oaky taste and feel of a California Chardonnay, and chicken is always one of Chardonnay’s best friends.